rachmach95/PoetryComparison/overview/policies.md

 ## Late Work

 Under Student Rule 7.4, I am under "under no obligation to provide an opportunity for the student to make up work missed because of an unexcused absence."
 As such, late assignments will not be graded.
-However, if you are having problems with an assignment or there are extenuating circumstances not covered under the execused absence policy, email me *24 hours* before the deadline of an assignment to discuss an extension.
+However, if you are having problems with an assignment or there are extenuating circumstances not covered under the excused absence policy, email me *24 hours* before the deadline of an assignment to discuss an extension.

 ## Academic Integrity